 The mandate of the independent technical review panel will be to provide independent expert advice and recommendations on the design and construction of the road to minimize traffic related accidents, road failure or malfunctions, and any resulting significant adverse impacts on human safety or the environment.
 The panel will ensure that the road is designed and constructed to an appropriate standard that is highly protective of people and the environment, including consideration of: i. the number and type of mine and non-mine related vehicles expected to use the road; ii. two-way traffic; iii. human safety and minimizing traffic related accidents; iv. permafrost degradation and impacts on water quality; and, v. appropriate road design criteria, including but not limited to: • watercourse crossings; • right of way clearing width; • road alignment, grades, subgrade width, and road widening at curves; • cut and fill slopes, cut and fill slope angles, slope stability; and • number of, and distance between, pullouts.
-Panel is established; Advanced design not yet complete; construction has not yet begun.
-To be completed: engagement between Panel and Parks and LWB on the terms "appropriate standard" and "highly protective" 5-1, Part 3: Panel composition At a minimum, the panel will be comprised of three members who are professional engineers and geoscientists.
+Panel is established; the Phase 1 Design and Construction Plan is currently being reviewed by the Panel; construction has not yet begun.
+5 -1, Part 3: Panel composition At a minimum, the panel will be comprised of three members who are professional engineers and geoscientists.
 The panel must have expertise in northern road design, including permafrost and mountainous terrain experience.
 Members of the panel will have knowledge and experience to appropriately address the mandate in Measure 5-1 part 2 and considerations in Measure 5-1 part 5.
 CanZinc will engage with Parks Canada, the Mackenzie Valley Land and Water Board, the Government of the Northwest Territories, Nahanni Butte Dene Band, Łíídlų Kų́ę First Nation, and Dehcho First Nations on the panel composition.
 Members of the panel will be independent and will be approved by the Mackenzie Valley Land and Water Board and Parks Canada.
-CanZinc Panel is established; Recently updated with new member.
-Change approved by PCA.
-Approved panel composition (March 2021): Timothy Smith • J.M.
-(Jim) Owell • Robert E. Johnson • Lee Deslauriers The panel will be established prior to detailed design of the road.
-CanZinc will engage with Parks Canada, the Mackenzie Valley Land and Water Board, the Government of the Northwest Territories, Nahanni Butte Dene Band, Łíídl Kúé First Nation, and Dehcho First Nations on the panel activities.
+CanZinc Panel is established Approved panel composition (March 2021): Timothy Smith • J.M.
+(Jim) Owell • Robert E. Johnson • Lee Deslauriers 5 -1, Part 4: Panel activities and timing The panel will be established prior to detailed design of the road.
+CanZinc will engage with Parks Canada, the Mackenzie Valley Land and Water Board, the Government of the Northwest Territories, Nahanni Butte Dene Band, Łísdlil Kú̞é First Nation, and Dehcho First Nations on the panel activities.
 CanZinc will provide the panel's reports to Parks Canada and the Mackenzie Valley Land and Water Board.
 At a minimum, the panel will complete the activities listed below. i.
 Prior to detailed design of the road: • review and comment on the Panel's terms of reference. ii.
 During detailed design of the road: • work with CanZinc to review updated information, design plans, and detailed design work, including the terrain stability assessments undertaken for the proposed cut and CanZinc WL Part E: 6.
 WL Part E: 7.
 WL Part E: 12.
 LUP Part C: 27.
-LUP Part C: 32.
-CZN engaged with PCA on Panel activities.
-The panel helped to develop / comment on the TOR.
+LUP Part C: 32. i. engaged with PCA on Panel activities.
+The panel helped to develop/comment on the TOR.
 Still to be completed: Panel report to be provided to us. ii. the panel gave preliminary feedback to CZN on their design and plans.
 Edits were incorporated into current versions of some plans.